Who we are:

 Where we send your data:

-This site is hosted on a server situated within the EU.
-Information provided when you sign up to the email subscription service may be held by Automattic on servers outside the EU, where it is safeguarded to the same standards as if the data was held within the EU – see: https://automattic.com/privacy/.
+This site is hosted on a secure server situated within the UK.
+Logs of accounts that have received emails via our email subscription service may be held by Automattic on servers outside the UK or EU, where it is safeguarded to the same standards as if the data was held within the UK or EU – see: https://automattic.com/privacy/.

 Our contact information:

-For any matter related to privacy or the storage and processing of personal data, please contact the site editors at: email@example.com
+For any matter related to privacy or the storage and processing of personal data, please contact the website team at email@example.com

 How we protect your data

 This site employs a secure (https) connection and, as such, any data you exchange with the site is encrypted.
-Access to data held within the site, or within our account with Automattic (the providers of the email subscription service) is password-protected and subject to additional layers of security.
+Access to data held within the site is password-protected and subject to additional layers of security.

 What data breach procedures we have in place